Edinunzio/lessons-log/wahh/chapter2.md

   * Managing the application itself by enabling administrators to monitor its activities and configure its functionality

 ## Handling User Access

 ### Authentication
+This is one of the most basic dependencies in an application's handling of user access.
+Involves establishing the user is who they say they are.
+Typically done with username and passwords.

 ### Session Management
+Sessions are a way to identify and process the series of requests that originate from each user.
+The web application creates a session for each user, and issues the user a token that identifies the session.

+The majority of attacks seek to compromise the tokens issued to other users.
+If so, the attacker can masquerade as the authenticated victim.

 ### Access Control

 ## Handling User Input
 ### Varieties of Input
 ### Approaches to Input Handling